yoep/popcorn-fx/README.md

-disable-arm-video-player        | Disable the arm video player from being activated. disable-vlc-video-player        | Disable the VLC video player from being activated. disable-youtube-video-player    | Disabled the youtube player from being activated. big-picture                     | Activate the big picture mode. kiosk                           | Activate the kiosk mode (use alt+f4 to close the application). tv                              | Activate the tv mode (easier to use UI but less functionality).
+disable-arm-video-player        | Disable the arm video player from being activated. disable-vlc-video-player        | Disable the VLC video player from being activated. disable-youtube-video-player    | Disabled the youtube player from being activated. disable-javafx-video-player     | Disabled the JavaFX player from being activated. big-picture                     | Activate the big picture mode. kiosk                           | Activate the kiosk mode (use alt+f4 to close the application). tv                              | Activate the tv mode (easier to use UI but less functionality).